MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/multi-tenant-management-partner.md

 The MTM portal has two interactive models to navigate between customer data:

-- Aggregate views were data from all your customers is consolidated in a single list and can be filtered.
+- Aggregate views where data from all your customers is consolidated in a single list and can be filtered.

   > [!Note]
   > This view is only supported in the **Incidents** page when **Enable all tickets view** is toggled on.